torjc01/DB33/4emeSoldat/4emeSoldat.md

 Grave ref: Panel 24 - 26 - 28 - 30
 Decorations: Long Service and Good Conduct Medal

-Son of the late Robert Young, of Aberdeen, Scotland; husband of Annie Gardiner (formerly Young), of 89, Lockwell Avenue, Quebec.
+Son of the late Robert Young, of Aberdeen, Scotland; husband of Annie Buxton Young née Gardiner (formerly Young), of 89, Lockwell Avenue, Quebec.
 Twenty-four years with the Royal Canadian Regt. in Toronto and Quebec.
 Served in the South African Campaign.
-Father of Florence.
+Father of Florence May Young and Charles Alexander Young.

 <img src="https://cvwm.images.cloud.veterans.gc.ca/1597253_1.jpg"/>